-- Deploy an OpenShift Container Platform cluster. - Install the OpenShift CLI (oc). - Log in to oc as a user with cluster-admin permission.
+- Deploy an OpenShift Container Platform cluster. - Install the OpenShift CLI (oc).

+• Log in to oc as a user with cluster-admin permission.

-1. Create a new YAML file that contains the compute machine set custom resource (CR) sample and is named <file_name>.yaml.
+Create a new YAML file that contains the compute machine set custom resource (CR) sample and is named <file_name>.yaml.
+Ensure that you set the colustorID> and crolo> parameter values.